 Nowadays it is very easy to realize radio operation for on the way with a small, portable, amateur radio station.
 Despite their small dimensions and low weight, such systems are extremely powerful, especially with digital radio operation.
 They are predestined for holiday, in a hotel, a short break while hiking or for SOTA activities.
 As antenna i use a Alexloop or long wire.

 An Elecraft KX2 is used as a radio.
-The software (e.g. WSJT-X) runs on a Raspberry PI3B+.
+The software (e.g. WSJT-X) runs on a Raspberry Pi.
 As screen I use an iPad Pro 10.5 with Smart Keyboard.
-In radio mode I activate the personal hotspot on the iPad in which the RaspPi automatically dials in after starting the operating system.
-The RasPi can then be operated with a VNC viewer app in IOS on the iPad.
+In radio mode I activate the personal hotspot on the iPad in which the Raspi automatically dials in after starting the operating system.
+The Raspi can then be operated with a VNC viewer app in IOS on the iPad.

 Sunfounder Raspberry Pi Case Alu